 While I was recently recognized as “newest blogger” by thebrokerlist.com, I have actually been blogging since 2010.
-At my former company, we began to explore the use of this “new” tool called Social Media to create a sense of community among our 200 corporate tenants, while enhancing awareness across the Boca Raton office and industrial market.
+At my former company, we offered these options and we began to explore the use of this “new” tool called Social Media to create a sense of community among our 200 corporate tenants, while enhancing awareness across the Boca Raton office and industrial market.

 In 2011, I produced a blog video that has generated nearly 2.2 million views.
 I believe it is the most viewed video ever produced by a commercial real estate company.
 (Can you beat 2.2 million?
 Let me know!)
 It serves as living proof that you never know what will make social content go viral.
 The key is to keep producing content, cover topics you’re passionate about and as they say, “just do it.”

 I started my latest internet venture, KensTrends.com back in 2015.
 I’m proud of the original content I have produced, and I send a monthly blog and newsletter to nearly 1,000 people.
 But I have never again come close to 2.2 million views.